BDX-town/Mangane/docs/customization.md

 Use of the Captcha feature on the registration page is configured during the Pleroma installation step or via admin configuration

 ## Site Logo, Brand Color, and Promo Panel List Items
-The site logo, brand color, and promo panel list items are customized by copying `soapbox.example.json` in the `static/instance` folder to `soapbox.json`.
+The site logo, brand color, and promo panel list items are customized by copying `soapbox.example.json` in the `static/instance` folder to `soapbox.json` and editing that file.
+It is recommended that you test your edited soapbox.json file in a JSON validator, such as [JSONLint](https://jsonlint.com/), before using it.
 The site logo, in SVG format, is rendered to be able to allow the site theme colors to appear in the less than 100% opaque sections of the logo.
 The logo colors are rendered in a color that provides contrast for the site theme.